 By taking the nutrition and toxin aspect of our family’s health seriously, I believe that we can change our family tree.
 If you suspect your family is also a GAPS family, I would suggest starting by reading the Gut and Psychology Syndrome book, and then implementing the diet as described in the book.

 “What if I don’t want it to go away?”
 Some people ask me that; their child has loveable quirks, and they don’t want to lose the intelligence, different way they view the world, or their personality.
 I don’t think modifying their diet really does get rid of that sort of thing.
-I’m a bit obsessive (see my baby research for a taste of that) and on GAPS I stop washing my hands 97 times a day and don’t have to re-check that the stove is off a dozen times before leaving the house, and I don’t repeatedly put my truck in first gear while waiting for the light to turn green, but continue being able to methodically evaluate things (such as supplements).
+I’m a bit obsessive and on GAPS I stop washing my hands 97 times a day and don’t have to re-check that the stove is off a dozen times before leaving the house, and I don’t repeatedly put my truck in first gear while waiting for the light to turn green, but continue being able to methodically evaluate things.
 In my experience, I haven’t noticed ‘losing’ any of my quirky traits that I find helpful in life, I only lose the ones I’m happy to not have.

 *Disclaimer: I’m just a mom trying to figure out what will help my family.
 I’m not a medical professional.
 I’m not judging you, diagnosing you, or claiming to have all or any answers.
-I’m just sharing what I’ve learned lately, if you have any questions please see a qualified healthcare professional.
+I’m just sharing what I’ve learned lately, if you have any questions.